panel-extensions/panel-graphic-walker/README.md

 #### Methods

+- `calculated_fields()`: Returns a dictionary of fields calculated from the object.
+This is a great starting point if you want to customize the fields.
 - `export(mode: 'code' | 'svg' = 'svg', scope: 'current' | 'all', timeout: int = 5000)`
-  Requests chart(s) on the frontend to be exported either as Vega specs or rendered to SVG.
+  Returns chart(s) from the frontend exported either as Vega specifications or as SVG strings.

 ## Vision